Furness Abbey: Folklore and mythology

-There are many stories and sightings claiming that Furness Abbey is haunted.
-There are supposedly at least three ghosts which have been seen numerous times at the Abbey.
+There are many stories claiming that Furness Abbey is haunted.
+There are supposedly at least three ghosts which are alleged to have been seen numerous times at the Abbey.
 First, it is said that the spirit of a monk has been seen climbing a staircase and also possibly walking towards the gatehouse before vanishing into a wall.
 Another sighting is that of a squire's daughter.
 She was known to meet her lover at the ruined abbey after the Reformation, although one day her partner took a journey out to sea from which he never returned.
-It is thought that the girl went back to the Abbey every day until her death to the site she and her partner once loved; the track she walked is today still known as "My Lady's Walk."
+It is said that the girl went back to the Abbey every day until her death to the site she and her partner once loved; the track she walked is today still known as "My Lady's Walk."
 There have also been many sightings of a white lady, although due to possible conflicting stories, it is unclear whether the White Lady and the ghost of the squire's daughter are of the same person or not.
 Possibly the most famous ghost of Furness Abbey is a headless monk on horseback, who rides underneath the sandstone arch near the Abbey Tavern; the death of this individual is linked to an invasion by the Scots in 1316.

-A tunnel is said to run underneath the Abbey to both Piel Castle and Dalton Castle, allowing the monks to receive supplies and keep watch upon the local settlements.
+A tunnel is said to run underneath the Abbey to both Piel Castle (particularly implausible, as this would have to run under Morecambe Bay) and Dalton Castle, allowing the monks to receive supplies and keep watch upon the local settlements.
 It has also been rumoured that the Holy Grail and King John's missing jewels are hidden somewhere inside the 'Ley tunnel'.
+Such tunnel stories are common to many medieval buildings, due to the presence of partially-buried drains.
+At Furness, there are two main drains, running east and west of the main buildings.